 The rest of this page sets out the historic background to the fund.

-LOFT has launched the Leyton Orient Regeneration Fund with an initial target of £250,000 to be used in one of a number of scenarios.
+LOFT launched the Leyton Orient Regeneration Fund on 2 March 2017, with an initial target of £250,000 to be used in one of a number of scenarios.

 The fund would be used to help regenerate Leyton Orient FC (or, in the event of liquidation of the club, a successor ‘phoenix club’) in the following scenarios: